 ETF stands for Exchange Traded Fund.
 They were created in the 90’s to combine the best parts of Index Funds and Stocks.
 Like an Index Fund they track an underlying asset or assets but can be traded on stock exchanges.
 They are generally considered to be low-risk investment vehicles and in the United States are regulated by the SEC.
+Currently there are Futures based Bitcoin ETFs, but the market is still waiting for a US Spot Bitcoin ETF.

 History of Bitcoin ETFs

 For many years the only way institutions could gain exposure to Bitcoin was through the use of the Greyscale Bitcoin Trust (GBTC).
 Doing so came with lock-up periods and often a significant premium on the price of Bitcoin (as high as 82%), which is less than ideal for an asset with Bitcoin’s volatility.
 However, since the 23rd of February 2021 GBTC has been trading with a negative premium.
-This is due to the advent of three Bitcoin ETFs being launched in Canada, on the Toronto Stock Exchange.
+This is partially due to multiple Bitcoin ETFs being launched in Canada, on the Toronto Stock Exchange.
 These have been launched by Evolve Funds Group (EBIT), Purpose Investment (BTCC) and CI Global Asset Management (BTCX), with Purpose Investment’s BTCC having $1 billion in AUM less than a month after launch.
 On the 19th of March 2021, Brazil became the second country to launch a Bitcoin ETF, QR Capital’s QBTC11.

 Who’s trying to launch one?